iainquayle/iainquayle/README.md

 ### Hi, I'm Iain Quayle

-I love taking on challenging algorithmic projects and learning new technologies.
+I craft beautiful solutions to complex problems.

+Currently working on neural network architecture optimzation with a focus on the use of unusual constructs in NLP applications, and a new general purpose language.

+Feel free to drop a line on [LinkedIn](www.linkedin.com/in/iain-quayle-70017b277)

 <!--
 - 🔭 I’m currently working on ...